Beijing city fortifications: Inner city corner guard towers

 Guard towers were located at the four corners of the Inner city walls.
 They were all similarly designed in the multi-eaved Xieshanding style, with grey tiles with green glazed edges.
 The towers had a height of 17 metres, and a total height of 29 metres, including the platform.
 The two adjacent sides facing away from the city were 35 metres wide.
 The towers were four storeys high and were fitted with 14 arrow slits on each floor.
 The two adjacent sides facing into the city had four arrow slits on each floor.
 The sides facing the city also had true windows that could be opened for ventilation and light, while the arrow slits were only opened when shooting arrows or cannonballs.
 The interior of the towers were hollow; platforms and stairs ringed the walls to allow access to the arrow slits.

 Only the southeastern corner guard tower has survived.
-To avoid disrupting rail service at the nearby main train station while the metro was being built, the metro was routed away from the city walls and the southeastern corner guard tower.
+To avoid disrupting rail service at the nearby main train station while the subway was being built, the subway was routed away from the city walls and the southeastern corner guard tower.
 Thus the tower survived, along with a section of the Inner city wall.
 The northeastern tower was dismantled in 1920 and its platform in 1953.
 The northwestern tower was destroyed by Russian cannon fire in 1900 during the Boxer Rebellion.
 Its platform was dismantled in 1969.
 The southwestern corner guard tower was dismantled in 1930 because of a lack of funds for maintenance.
 Its platform was dismantled in 1969.